PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

   sibRight       sibling right                                                                                               the bound is measured from the right of the previous sibling
   sibTop         sibling Top                                                                                                 the bound is measured from the top of the previous sibling
   sibBottom      sibling bottom                                                                                              the bound is measured from the bottom of the previous sibling
-  myLeft         my left                                                                                                     (right bound only) &mdash; this is measured from the left of this view, so we are directly specifying the width of the view
+  myLeft         my left                                                                                                     (right bound only) --- this is measured from the left of this view, so we are directly specifying the width of the view
-  myTop          my top                                                                                                      (bottom bound only) &mdash; this is measured from the top of this view, so we are directly specifying the height of the view
+  myTop          my top                                                                                                      (bottom bound only) --- this is measured from the top of this view, so we are directly specifying the height of the view

-The default values are parLeft and parTop, which simply means that the child view\'s bounds are relative to the top left corner of its parent.
+The default values are parLeft and parTop, which simply means that the child view's bounds are relative to the top left corner of its parent.

 This scheme may look complicated, but is really quite easy to use.
-In most situations the bounds and justification values can be set up for a view at compile time (via the setJust: and setBounds: messages), and your program won\'t need to take any other action &mdash; the view will keep moving itself automatically to the right position whenever the parent view moves
+In most situations the bounds and justification values can be set up for a view at compile time (via the setJust: and setBounds: messages), and your program won't need to take any other action --- the view will keep moving itself automatically to the right position whenever the parent view moves

-Let\'s look at how we\'ve set up these quantities for the views in our grDemo application.
+Let's look at how we've set up these quantities for the views in our grDemo application.
 Look at the CLASSINIT: method in class Indicator:

 `<nowiki>`\